 Looking for a Career in Newcastle?
-We are hosting a careers fair at St James' Park on Wednesday 16th February & Wednesday 10th August, between the times of 10am-2pm.
+We are hosting a careers fair at St James' Park on Friday 22nd September, between the times of 10am-2pm.
 Ours event are completely free for jobseekers and are a great way to meet hiring companies around the city.
 Find out more here!